What Is The Minimum Payout For Whiplash?

 • The injuries you suffered are valued at £5,000 or less.
 This includes injuries such as whiplash and minor soft tissue injuries.

-Furthermore, your whiplash injuries will be valued in line with the tariff in the Whiplash Injury Regulations 2021.
+Furthermore, these injuries will be valued against the tariff in the Whiplash Injury Regulations 2021.
 These are fixed amounts, and have provided examples of these figures in a table in a previous section in this guide.
-Any additional injuries you have suffered that are not covered by this tariff will be valued traditionally.
+Any additional injuries you have suffered that this tariff does not cover will be valued the traditional way.

 Get in touch with an advisor from our team to find out more about whiplash compensation claims.
 They can help you if you are unsure which avenue to take when making your personal injury claim.